Korean War Legacy Project

 Learning About the Armistice

-Donald Urich shares he was in Korea when he heard about the Armistice.
-He recalls being relieved and thinking it was good because there would be no more fighting or killing.
-He adds nobody must have told the North Koreans about the Armistice because they were sending shells over the DMZ when he went up there.
+Donald Urich recalls being in Korea when the Armistice was signed.
+He felt relieved and believe the Armistice was a good thing because there would be no more fighting or killing.
+He remembers thinking that nobody told the North Koreans about the Armistice because they were sending shells over the DMZ when he traveled up there with a supply truck.

 Share YouTube: